robertmalexandru/customer_churn_analysis/README.md

    - Use data segmentation to craft personalized messages that address individual churn factors (e.g., data limits, contract expiration).
    - Automate notifications and reminders to inform customers about upcoming renewals or plan optimizations.
    - Leverage predictive analytics to identify at-risk customers and initiate tailored retention campaigns proactively.

-## Conclusion

-This analysis reveals critical insights into customer churn for Databel.
-The key findings emphasize the importance of:

-1. Addressing churn drivers like competitive offers and device preferences.
-2. Focusing on high-risk groups such as seniors and low data users.
-3. Promoting long-term contracts and personalized retention strategies.